-Like the Microsoft Security Essentials, Windows Defender, Windows Defender Offline Tool, Microsoft Safety Scanner and Enhanced Mitigation Experience Toolkit the Malicious Software Removal Tool is yet another one of the many free security tools from Microsoft for Windows users.
+Like the Microsoft Security Essentials, Windows Defender, Windows Defender Offline Tool, Microsoft Safety Scanner, and Enhanced Mitigation Experience Toolkit, the Microsoft Windows Malicious Software Removal Tool (MRT.exe) is yet another one of the many free security tools from Microsoft for Windows users.

-The Microsoft Windows Malicious Software Removal Tool helps remove specific, prevalent malicious software from computers that are running Windows 10, Windows 8, Windows 7, Windows Vista & Windows Server.
+The Microsoft Windows Malicious Software Removal Tool, located in the System32 folder, helps remove specific, prevalent malicious software from computers that are running Windows 10, Windows 8, Windows 7, Windows Vista & Windows Server.

 The Microsoft Malicious Software Removal Tool does not replace an antivirus product.
 It is strictly a post-infection removal tool.

-KB890830 lists the three key areas in which the tool differs from an antivirus application.
+The three key areas in which the MRT.exe tool differs from an antivirus application are:

 - The tool removes malicious software from an already-infected computer.
 Antivirus products block malicious software from running on a computer.
 It is significantly more desirable to block malicious software from running on a computer than to remove it after infection.